dschori/Ackerbot/ackerbot_real_ws/src/robot_pkg/README.md

 To copy the build files and directories to the local file system.

-1. Build the workspace with: `catkin build -j2`
+1. Build the workspace inside the container with: `catkin build -j2`
 2. Then, copy the build files inside the container to the local file system with:

 ```